blacksmoke26/ai-prompt-enhancer/frontend/docs/COMPONENTS.md

 - Props should be well-typed with TypeScript
 - Component should be reusable and composable
 - Proper error handling should be implemented
+- Component should be accessible and keyboard navigable
+- Performance optimizations should be considered

 ### State Management
 - Use Zustand for application state management
 - Keep state flat and predictable
 - Persist critical state to localStorage
 - Use proper middleware for persistence
+- Implement proper state update patterns

 ### Styling
 - Use Tailwind CSS for styling
 - Follow atomic design principles
 - Maintain consistent design tokens
 - Ensure responsive behavior across devices
+- Implement theme support with CSS variables
+- Use component-level styling for better encapsulation

 ### Performance
 - Implement proper memoization where needed
 - Use lazy loading for heavy components
 - Optimize rendering with React.memo
 - Debounce input handling for better performance
+- Implement proper loading states
+- Use virtualization for large lists

+### Testing
+- Write unit tests for components and hooks
+- Implement integration tests for service layers
+- Create E2E tests for core user flows
+- Use mocking for API dependencies
+- Implement snapshot testing for component consistency
+- Monitor test coverage and maintain high coverage